-We’re ranking all of director David Lynch’s film, from his Twin Peaks prequel Fire Walk With Me, prestige pics (The Straight Story, The Elephant Man), and, of course, surreal classics like Eraserhead, Blue Velvet, and Mulholland Dr., which celebrates its 20th anniversary.
+We’re ranking all of director David Lynch’s films and series, from the legendary Twin Peaks franchise (on the TV side, we’re only including The Return since that’s the only full season he directed), prestige pics (The Straight Story, The Elephant Man), and, of course, surreal classics like Eraserhead, Blue Velvet, and Mulholland Dr..
 Discover David Lynch’s movies, ranked by Tomatometer!

 Critics Consensus: This truncated adaptation of Frank Herbert's sci-fi masterwork is too dry to work as grand entertainment, but David Lynch's flair for the surreal gives it some spice.

 In the year 10191, a spice called melange is the most valuable substance known in the universe, and its only...
 [More]